taisiat/bouncy-bee/README.md

 - Add a health bar to the bee to make wasp collisions non-fatal
 - Add additional levels with different assortments of enemies and point-giving objects
-- Add additional areas of altered physics, such as worm holes
+- Add additional areas of altered physics, such as wormholes

 ### Asset Attribution